Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Mixed-EVC

-At run-time, Mixed-EVC converts the source emotion to an emotional mixture as shown in Figure \ref{fig:run-time}.
-The linguistic encoder encodes the source linguistic content into an internal representations.
-The emotion encoder encapsulates a set of reference speech into an emotion embedding.
-The characteristics of other emotion types can be further introduced by manually defining an attribute vector.
-It allows us to vary the percentage to each emotion types and create different emotional mixtures.
+During run-time, Mixed-EVC carries out the conversion of the source emotion into an emotional mixture, illustrated in Figure \ref{fig:run-time}.
+This process involves several steps: first, the linguistic encoder transforms the source linguistic content into internal representations.
+Next, the emotion encoder encapsulates a set of reference speech into an utterance-level emotion embedding.
+Additionally, attributes of other emotion types can be introduced by manually specifying an attribute vector.
+This flexibility enables us to adjust the proportions of each emotion type, thereby enabling the creation of diverse emotional mixtures.